tzervas/homelab-infra/docs/README.md

-# Homelab Infrastructure Documentation
+# Homelab Infrastructure Orchestrator Documentation

-Welcome to the comprehensive documentation for the refactored Homelab Infrastructure project.
-This documentation provides everything you need to understand, deploy, customize, and maintain your modern homelab environment with unified testing, enhanced deployment interfaces, and standardized processes.
+Welcome to the comprehensive documentation for the **Homelab Infrastructure Orchestrator v0.9.0-beta**.
+This documentation provides everything you need to understand, deploy, customize, and maintain your modern homelab environment with unified orchestration, security-first deployment, and comprehensive certificate management.

 ## 📚 Documentation Overview